Irreversibility and randomness: Introduction

 \section{Introduction}

-Despite approximately 150 years of effort and progress, starting with Boltzmann's great papers from 1872 and 1877, the problem of explaining irreversible physical processes from an underlying reversible dynamics remains.
-We restrict ourselves to Boltzmann's program, which in our view (and that of many others) contains the main physical ideas but requires some (very considerable!) additional mathematical sophistication and conceptual clarification.\footnote{ See Boltzmann (1872, 1877) and the commentaries by Darrigol (2018), Uffink (2007, 2022), Brown, Myrvold, and Uffink (2009), and Badino (2011).
+Despite approximately 150 years of effort and progress, starting with Boltzmann's great papers from 1872 and 1877, the problem of explaining the irreversibility of macroscopic processes from an underlying reversible microscopic dynamics remains.
+We restrict ourselves to Boltzmann's probabilistic program, which is widely supported in both philosophy of physics and mathematical physics, yet requires considerable additional mathematical sophistication and conceptual clarification.\footnote{ See Boltzmann (1872, 1877) and the commentaries by Darrigol (2018), Uffink (2007, 2022), Brown, Myrvold, and Uffink (2009), and Badino (2011).
 For general historical perspectives on irreversibility in the 19th century also see Brush (1974) and van Strien (2013).
-For later developments see Mackey (1992), Sklar (1993), and Zuchowski (2024). } In particular, our focus is on the assumptions behind the derivation of irreversible macroscopic evolution equations (like the Boltzmann equation) from reversible (Newtonian) microscopic dynamics.\footnote{We agree with Grad (1958), Uffink (2001), and Roberts (2022) that the possible connection between irreversible macroscopic equations that supervene on reversible microscopic dynamics and a possible arrow of time is doubtful.}
+For later developments see Mackey (1992), Sklar (1993), and Zuchowski (2024). } Our aim is to analyze the \emph{assumptions} behind the microscopic derivation of the Boltzmann equation (where we will not get beyond qualitative remarks) and some of its toy models (for which we will be complete), and introduce some perhaps unusual mathematical tools in this context.